-An Authorized User is an individual authorized on behalf of a third party entity (that is our Customer), to access and use a Subscribed Service, which is a Service for which that entity pays us a fee in order to be provided with such access and use.
+A User is an individual authorized on behalf of a third party entity (that is our Customer), to access and use a Subscribed Service, which is a Service for which that entity pays us a fee in order to be provided with such access and use.

 A Reporting Entity User is an individual authorized on behalf of a third party entity (referred to as a “Reporting Entity”) that is approved as a member, by a Customer, to enter data or other information to that Customer’s configurable program(s) within a Subscribed Service.

 A MMP User is an individual authorized on behalf of a third party entity (referred to as an “MMP Entity”) that is approved by us as a member to access and use the Municipal Measurement Program™ (“MMP”™), which is a standardized program assessment and planning tool within the Services.

 If you are using the Services as a User of a Customer, your work contact information will be disclosed to all other Users of Customer and to all Reporting Entities and/or all MMP Users, as the case may be, which Customer gains access to via the Services (for program communication with you via the Services).